mattlean/lean-js-app-starter/docs/developing/developing-with-docker.md

 Projects involving Playwright are split into two different Docker setups by default:

 1. Dev environment: This Docker environment is meant for feature development and will run a development build.
 This environment will not have Playwright dependencies installed by default.
-2. E2E environment: This is a specialized Docker environment meant for end-to-end testing and will run a production build intended to run with Playwright.
+2. E2E test environment: This is a specialized Docker environment meant for end-to-end testing and will run a production build intended to run with Playwright.

-If Playwright isn't working in your container, you are probably trying to run Playwright in the dev environment container.
-We encourage you to use the E2E environment when working with Playwright because it runs a production build which will more accurately represent the experience your end-users will have.
+If Playwright isn't working in your app container, you are probably trying to run Playwright in the dev environment.
+We encourage you to use the E2E test environment when working with Playwright because it runs a production build which will more accurately represent the experience your end-users will have.

 If you still want Playwright to run in the dev environment, you can get it working by using the `INSTALL_PLAYWRIGHT_DEPS` build argument that, when set to `true`, will perform the Playwright dependency installation step in the image building process.